Projectivity of the moduli of equidimensional branchvarieties: Introduction

 \subsection{Acknowledgements}

 The first named author was supported by NSF grants DMS-1945478 and DMS-2052936, and a Simons Foundation fellowship.
 He would like to thank the Simons Laufer Mathematical Sciences Institute for its hospitality while this research was conducted.
 The fourth named author was partially supported by NSF grant DMS-2401462.
 We would like to thank Jarod Alper, Allen Knutson, Yuji Odaka, David Rydh, and Chenyang Xu for helpful discussions while this work was in progress.
+We would also like to thank an anonymous referee for thoughtful suggestions.